Previous: Loops and Tables | Next: |

 sumSoFar = getTriangleNumber(j) + sumSoFar

-We need to evaluate getTriangleNumber(j), so replace j with 1:
+We need to evaluate getTriangleNumber(j)

 -- M = 2